-Upon receipt of information indicating a violation of this procedure, including but not limited to the receipt of a positive drug and/or alcohol test, the director of the Radiologic Technology program shall inform the vice president for Learning Services.
-The Radiologic Technology program director shall then file a complaint with the vice president for Student Services, pursuant to Section IV of the AWC Student Code of Conduct.
+Upon receipt of information indicating a violation of this procedure, including but not limited to the receipt of a positive drug and/or alcohol test, the director of the Radiologic Technology program shall inform the Dean of Healthcare Programs.
+The Radiologic Technology program director shall then file a complaint with the vice president for Workforce & Healthcare Programs.
 Upon filing such a complaint, a formal hearing shall be held to determine whether there has been a violation of this procedure.
-The formal hearing shall occur pursuant to the procedures set forth in the AWC Student Code of Conduct, and the vice president for Student Services shall serve as the Hearing Officer.
-The vice president for Learning Services shall serve as the College administration representative at the hearing.
+The formal hearing shall occur pursuant to the procedures set forth in the AWC Student Code of Conduct.
 If the Hearing Officer finds that the student violated this Procedure, the presumptive discipline imposed; absent what the Hearing Officer believes to be unique extenuating circumstances shall include a suspension of the student from the AWC Radiologic Technology program for not less than one year.
 At the discretion of the Hearing Officer, the student may also be suspended or expelled from the College.
-The student retains the right to appeal the decision of the Hearing Officer as set forth in Section V of the AWC Student Code of Conduct.
+The student retains the right to appeal the decision of the Hearing Officer as set forth in the AWC Student Code of Conduct.